Scientists in Tomsk are adapting their water purification technology to eliminate fuel oil spills in the Black Sea

 At Tomsk State University (TSU), their unique "Aeroshchup" technology is being adapted to clean bottom sediments from oil and plastic.
-The device is planned to be used in eliminating the consequences of the fuel oil spill in the Black Sea after the tanker crashes, the university's press service reported.
+The device is planned to be used in eliminating the consequences of the fuel oil spill in the Black Sea after the tanker crash.
+This was reported in the press service of the university.

 Emergency situations often arise in port areas during the loading and unloading of petroleum products, as well as accidents during transportation.
 Recent events in the Kerch Strait confirm the need to create such a tool.

-Currently, specialists are interacting with scientific and environmental organizations of the Krasnodar Territory and discussing options for using the technology in the contaminated area.
+Currently, specialists are interacting with scientific and environmental organizations of the Krasnodar Territory and discussing options for using the technology in the pollution zone.

-Scientists at the TSU Biological Institute have been developing solutions for cleaning bottom sediments from hydrocarbons for over 20 years.
+Scientists at the Biological Institute of TSU have been developing solutions for cleaning bottom sediments from hydrocarbons for over 20 years.
 Their arsenal includes about 25 patents for devices and methods, including "Aeroshchup," which has no analogues in Russia or abroad.

 Volgoneft-239 and Volgoneft-212 tankers crashed in the Kerch Strait

-Reduces the content of harmful compounds and prevents pipe corrosion: Rostec presented biotechnology for water purification
+Reduces the content of harmful compounds and prevents pipe corrosion: Rostec presented a biotechnology for water purification

-Technology for water purification using plasma developed in Tomsk
+A technology for water purification using plasma has been developed in Tomsk

 Now on home